jcaillon/valet/docs/content/docs/300.libraries/time.md

 echo "Total microseconds: ${REPLY}"
 ```

-## ⚡ time::isTimeElapsed
+## ⚡ time::isSpamming

-Check if a given time in microseconds has elapsed since the last call
+Check if a given time in microseconds has not been elapsed since the last call
 to this function.

+Can be used to check if a function is being called too often, for example a user
+spamming a command or key.

 Inputs: